aburtovoi/ctlike_check_psr_j1838-0537/README.md

   - out of field-of-view sources are fixed
 - pulsar model is not included

-vold5-psr (20 free pars, in progress):
+vold5-psr (20 free pars, stalled):
 - spatial model is fixed for all the sources
 - spectra:
   - close field-of-view sources are free